Best Sandals for Kids with Overpronation in 2026 — Improve Posture and Prevent Pain

 Key Features

-• Fits medium, wide, and extra wide feet — also fits high insteps
+• Fits medium, wide, and extra wide feet (fits high insteps)

-• EVA foam footbed cushions and softly supports the arch
+• EVA foam footbed cushions and softly supports the foot

-• Order a half size larger than your child’s current foot size
+• Fitting tip: size a half size up from your child’s current foot length

 A water-friendly open-toe sandal with a contoured footbed that provides strong arch support.
 The multiple adjustable straps create a customized secure fit and the lightweight construction makes it ideal for active children who spend a lot of time near the water during summer.